 CPCC offers an Associate of Applied Science in Cosmetology.
 This program is competency-based and provides hands-on fundamentals.
 The curriculum provides a simulated salon environment which enables students to develop manipulative skills.
 The Cosmetology degree can be earned in five semesters.
 Classes begin in spring and fall semesters.
 Graduates will be able to sit for the North Carolina State Board of Cosmetic Arts Licensing Exam.

-To determine the best online beauty and cosmetology schools, we looked at the most important factors prospective students, mainly common predictors of future success and a school’s commitment to online programs.
-This boils down to admissions rate, student loan default rate, retention rate, graduation rate, and the percent of students enrolled in online classes.
+To determine the best beauty and cosmetology schools, we looked at the most important factors prospective students, mainly common predictors of future success and a school’s commitment to online programs.
+This boils down to admissions rate, student loan default rate, retention rate, and graduation rate.
 All data points are taken from information provided by colleges and universities to the National Center for Education Statistics.

 Each factor is weighted evenly in order to give an objective view and determine the 50 best online beauty and cosmetology programs.
-To calculate our rankings, we looked at a school’s ranking when organized by a single factor, and then averaged each category’s ranking to find an overall score: Admissions Rate (20%) + Default Rate (20%) + Retention Rate (20%) + Graduation Rate (20%) + Percent of Students Enrolled in Online Classes (20%) = Final score.
+To calculate our rankings, we looked at a school’s ranking when organized by a single factor, and then averaged each category’s ranking to find an overall score: Admissions Rate (25%) + Default Rate (25%) + Retention Rate (25%) + Graduation Rate (25%) = Final score.